KeshavSanthanam/MultithreadedHashing/README.md

 # MultithreadedHashing
 I used multithreading to find unique and deterministic (i.e. replicable) hash values for specified input files (placed in the same directory as the project).
+I used Mutex locks to guarantee consistency of results (determinism).

 ## Custom number of threads and other input
 The program take the file name and the number of threads as input.
 Run using MTHashing [filename] [numberOfThreads].